Keeping Bees & Supporting Pollinators

 The City of Minneapolis has made it easier for residents to apply for a permit to keep bees on their property.
 Click the links below to learn more about applying to keep bees in Minneapolis.
 A complete list of regulations is located in the Minneapolis Code of Ordinances.

 - Minneapolis Beekeeping Rules and Regulations

 - Quieres tener abejas en la ciudad de Minneapolis [Download as PDF]

 - Tu Muv hauv Nroog Minneapolis [Download as PDF]

-For further information or to apply for a permit, please contact Ann Thelen at Minneapolis Animal Care and Control at 612-673-6258 or email@example.com.
+For further information or to apply for a permit, please visit the Animal Care and Control permits page or contact Ann Thelen at Minneapolis Animal Care and Control at 612-673-6258 or email@example.com.

 How Minneapolis Supports Pollinators